 - Almond Flour: Be sure you are using almond flour that is labelled as super-fine blanched and not almond meal for this almond flour pancake mix.
 Instead of all purpose flour like in regular wheat flour waffles, almond flour is the main nut flour providing most of the bulk.
 Measure properly using the spoon and level method.

-- Coconut flour: you’ll need 1 1/2 tablespoons to help make them soft and fluffy.
+- Coconut flour: Aids in texture and is a low-carb alternative.
+You’ll need 1 1/2 tablespoons to help make them soft and fluffy.
 Be sure to sift or use a fork to fluff it out if you see any clumps.

-- Baking Powder: a leavener that helps your waffles rise.
+- Baking Powder: Acts as a leavening agent, making the waffles rise.

-- Pumpkin spice: you can use our homemade pumpkin pie spice blend or you can grab a jar from any grocery store.
+- Pumpkin spice: Elevate the flavor with classic fall spices.
+You can use our homemade pumpkin pie spice blend or you can grab a jar from any grocery store.

 - Cinnamon: for extra flavor to make your pumpkin pie waffles delicious.